jrcharney/plushes/README.md

 * Develop or find some super-light browser that let's you tinker with a JavaScript, CSS3, HTML5, and Canvas browser that doesn't eat up resources.
 (ARM users, you know you want than!)
 * A script that gets Spotify set up for textual interfaces.
 (There are programs that do this, but I just want to get it set up.
 This might be part of my Hacktop project along with the SDR idea.)
 * A few script that promote some lesser known programs that do some cool stuff.

+## Projects not by me that you should check out.
+* [cheat.sh](https://github.com/chubin/cheat.sh) - "The only cheat sheet you need".
+Curl help for learning how to code.
+* [rate.sx](https://github.com/chubin/rate.sx) - Curl Cryptocurrencies exchange rates.
+Even if you aren't into cryptocurrenies, you have to admit this is a beautiful demonstration of the power of command line!
+Using braile characters to act as block characters for drawing charts!
+* [lolcat](https://github.com/busyloop/lolcat/) - "Rainbows and unicorns!"
+256 blended color cat command.
+This is why you need to set your terminal to 256 colors!
+* [Winds](https://github.com/GetStream/Winds) - Open Source RSS & Podcast App powered by GetStrea.io.
+RSS is back!

 ## Requirements